aks-bhatia/typescript-javascript-interview-questions/README.md

-# typescript-javascript-interview-questions
+# TypeScript & JavaScript interview Questions
-Conceptual and coding interview questions related to typescript and javascript.
+Conceptual and coding interview questions on typescript and javascript.